 I arrived the activity day, but I feel that I cannot perform it due to physical difficulty and / or lack of skill, what should I do?

 In a case of difficulty, our recommendation is to do what is possible and try to make the most out of the activity.
 Remember that farmers know that volunteers are not professional workers and their expectations are accordingly.
 In the event of a great difficulty, you should inform the farmer about the problem and ask for guidance.
 In some cases, the farmer will be able to offer an alternative activity, but not always.
-In order to prevent such situations in advance, it is important to carefully read the activity form before registering in order to understand exactly what the work is and what the farmer’s expectations are.
-In case of doubt, you may consult the farmer directly prior to the activity.
+In order to prevent such situations in advance, it is important to carefully read the activity form before registering in order to understand exactly what the work is and what the farmer’s expectations are and if necessary contact him by the in-app chat or a phone call.

 First, it should be recalled that the overall activity in SunDo is based on the goodwill of all parties, and therefore our recommendation is to give the farmer the benefit of the doubt that he or she has no bad intentions.
 You should remember that although farmers are professional at their work, some of them may be in the learning stages of working with volunteers.
 There is no harm in commenting a farmer politely in real time, and we also recommend giving a feedback at the end of the activity and filling out a review on the app.
 These reviews help us at SunDo to improve the experience for all participants.